whtevn/bdd4php/README.md

 			expect($scene->foo)->toBe("bar");
 		})->

+## sampleSpec.php

+While sampleSpec.php is not something you will use while developing, it is a helpful starting guide.

+To see it at work, after cloning the project.

+	$ cd bdd4php/
+	$ php sampleSpec.php

-Parts are explained below:
+There are 3 passing tests and 2 failing tests by design Parts are explained below:

+## Syntax explained

 **Scenario**: The scenario class kicks off a series of tests.
 All test segments are preceded by a call to Scenario::when($title, $scenarioFunction)